Jack Lynch: Lynch's resignation

-The year 1979 proved to be the year in which Lynch finally realised that his grip on power had slipped.
-The first direct elections to the European Parliament took place in June saw the electorate severely punish the ruling Fianna Fáil party.
-A five-month postal strike also led to deep anger amongst people all over the country.
-On 27 August 1979, the Provisional IRA assassinated Earl Mountbatten of Burma in County Sligo.
-On the same day the IRA killed 18 British soldiers at Warrenpoint in County Down.
-A radical security review and greater cross-border co-operation were discussed with the new British Prime Minister, Margaret Thatcher.
+In June, the first direct elections to the European Parliament took place, with Fianna Fáil polling under 35%.
+A five-month postal strike also led to deep anger across the country.
+On 27 August 1979, the Provisional IRA assassinated Lord Mountbatten in County Sligo.
+On the same day, the IRA killed 18 British soldiers at Warrenpoint in County Down.
+A radical security review and greater cross-border cooperation were discussed with the new British Prime Minister, Margaret Thatcher.
 These discussions led Síle de Valera, a backbench TD, to directly challenge the leadership in a speech at the Liam Lynch commemoration at Fermoy, County Cork, on 9 September.
-Although Lynch quickly tried to impose party discipline, attempting to discipline her for opposing party policy at a parliamentary party meeting held at 28 September, de Valera correctly pointed out that she had not opposed the party policy regarding the North which called for the declaration of the British intent to withdraw from the north.
+Although Lynch quickly tried to impose party discipline, attempting to discipline her for opposing party policy at a parliamentary party meeting held at 28 September, de Valera pointed out that she had not opposed the party policy regarding the North which called for the declaration of the British intent to withdraw from the north.
 The result was embarrassing for Lynch.

 The visit of Pope John Paul II to Ireland in September proved to be a welcome break for Lynch from the day-to-day running of the country.
 In November, just before Lynch departed on a visit to the United States he decided that he would resign at the end of the year.
-This would allow him to complete his term as President of the European Community.
-The defining event which made up his mind was the news that Fianna Fáil had lost two by-elections in his native Cork (Cork City and Cork North-East, both on 7 November).
-In addition during the trip Lynch claimed in an interview with the Washington Post that a five-kilometre air corridor between the border was agreed upon during the meeting with Thatcher to enhance security co-operation This was something highly unsavoury to many in Fianna Fáil.
-When Lynch returned he was confronted openly by Síle de Valera, Dr Bill Loughnane, a noted hardline Republican backbencher, along with Tom McEllistrim, a member of Haughey's gang of five, at a parliamentary party meeting.
+This would allow him to complete his six-month term as President of the European Community.
+The defining event which made up his mind was the loss of two by-elections on 7 November by Fianna Fáil in his native Cork (Cork City and Cork North-East).
+In addition, during the trip, Lynch claimed in an interview with The Washington Post that a five-kilometre air corridor between the border was agreed upon during the meeting with Thatcher to enhance security cooperation.
+This was something highly unsavoury to many in Fianna Fáil.
+When Lynch returned he was confronted openly by Síle de Valera, Bill Loughnane, a noted hardline Republican backbencher, along with Tom McEllistrim, a member of Haughey's gang of five, at a parliamentary party meeting.
 Lynch stated that the British did not have permission to overfly the border.
-Afterwards Loughnane went public with the details of the meeting and accused Lynch of deliberately misleading the party.
+Afterwards, Loughnane went public with the details of the meeting and accused Lynch of deliberately misleading the party.
 An attempt to remove the whip from Loughnane failed.
-At this stage Lynch's position had become untenable, with supporters of Haughey caucusing opinion within the party.
+At this stage, Lynch's position had become untenable, with supporters of Haughey caucusing opinion within the party.